 Students participating in any sport sponsored by Blessed Sacrament School must have passing grades in all major subject areas.
 Students must have at least an “N” in specialty areas (P.E., music, art, and computer) and have at least an “S” in conduct.
 Eligibility for sports participation will be determined using the following reporting periods:

-1. 2008-2009 Fall Sports - Spring Quarter (May report card) qualifies students for participation in football, volleyball, and cheerleading.
+1. Fall Sports – Spring Quarter of previous school year (May report card) qualifies students for participation in football, volleyball, and cheerleading.

 2. First Quarter (October report card) qualifies students for basketball; maintains football, cheerleading, and volleyball eligibility.

 3. Second Quarter (January report card) qualifies students for soccer, track, and golf; maintains for basketball.